 (g) a component representing a profit from the exploitation of the forest products.

-(2) If the Commission and the Executive Director cannot agree on the amount that is necessary to enable full recovery of costs as referred to in subsection (1)(c) or (d), the Treasurer is to determine the amount.
+(2) If the Commission and the CALM Act CEO cannot agree on the amount that is necessary to enable full recovery of costs as referred to in subsection (1)(c) or (d), the Treasurer is to determine the amount.

+[Section 59 amended by No. 28 of 2006 s.
+19 and 20.]

 60. Contractors’ access to timber on leases or other tenements

 (1) The privileges conferred by a production contract extend to —